anecdotes, C.G. Jung, Celebrations, Funny stories

 A sample of Luke’s music.
 I love finding and buying music by buskers.
 Some of my favorite souvenirs have been CDs I’ve bought while traveling.

 This shopping drag took us all the way to a bridge that crosses the Aare River.
-It’s also where the famous Bear Park is, although we didn’t manage to spot any of the residents during our too brief time in Bern.
+It’s also where the famous Bear Pit is, although we didn’t manage to spot any of the residents during our too brief time in Bern.
 It was probably too hot for them.
 I think it was about 90 degrees Fahrenheit during our visit and, as you can see, very sunny.

 On the other side of the bridge, there’s a little one room “hotel” where one can book a stay.
 It’s called “Zollhaus”, and if you rent it, you can “sleep among the bears”.
 I had seen it advertised the first time I was considering a visit to Bern.
 Now that I’ve seen where it’s located, I’m not sure I’d want to book it.
 It’s right in the thick of hordes of tourists!
 But it is definitely in a picturesque area, and the concept is novel.
 There were signs nearby advertising it for rent.